This interactive tutorial has directions on this side and a live website on the other side.

 Learn more about Boolean searching

-You should get around 100 results.
+You should get less than 200 results.
 If you don't, go back and try your search again.

 Let's refine your results.

 This should limit the number of results you get.

 What are some other ways that you can refine your results?

 Which of the articles that you found has been cited the most?

 Web of Science can help you answer this question.